 The Council’s Code of conduct (PDF, 93.44 KB) helps members meet the responsibilities outlined in the handbook.

-The code doesn’t instruct them on how to perform their role, but contains ethics, principles and values that members have agreed to practise.
+The code doesn’t instruct them on how to perform their role, but contains ethics, principles and values that members have agreed to practice.

 The code is consistent with the Public Sector Ethics Act 1994.